 She is one of the faces of Google’s #IamRemarkable program (a program that strives to empower women and underrepresented groups to speak openly about their accomplishments).
 She founded and chaired the New York Times’ international Women’s Network.
 She also has mentored young women at the American Chamber of Commerce in France and students at her alma mater high school, Baltimore School for the Arts.
-She was Vice Chair for Democrats Abroad in Paris, and ambassador for Baltimore Homecoming.
+She was Vice-Chair for Democrats Abroad in Paris, and currently is an ambassador for Baltimore Homecoming.

 Currently represented by the incredible Jessica Craig from Craig Literary, her young adult feminist fantasy novel “THE FLIGHT OF THE HAILENE” is currently under submission.